mberk/mberk.github.io/_posts/2016-06-08-integer-sequence-learning-first-steps.markdown

 {% endhighlight %}

-The function is designed to be run in one of two ways, specified via the
+The function is designed to be run in one of two ways, specified via the `forSubmission` argument.
-{% ihighlight r %}forSubmission{% endihighlight %} argument.
 When this is
-{% ihighlight r %}TRUE{% endihighlight %}, the function will return a vector of predictions which are suitable for submitting to Kaggle.
-When set to
-{% ihighlight r %}FALSE{% endihighlight %}, the function will return a data frame with some more detailed diagnostic information based on an out of sample test constructed by removing the last element of the sequence.
+`TRUE`, the function will return a vector of predictions which are suitable for submitting to Kaggle.
+When set to `FALSE`, the function will return a data frame with some more detailed diagnostic information based on an out of sample test constructed by removing the last element of the sequence.

-The {% ihighlight r %}numberOfPoints{% endihighlight %} argument specifies how many points to use to predict the next element in the sequence.
-For example, if {% ihighlight r %}numberOfPoints=2{% endihighlight %} then the
+The `numberOfPoints` argument specifies how many points to use to predict the next element in the sequence.
+For example, if `numberOfPoints=2` then the
 \\((n-2)\\)th and \\((n-1)\\)th element are used to predict the \\(n\\)th element.